-The Office of Marine Patrol operates and maintains 24-hour patrol of an area that encompasses over 1,000 square miles of marine waters, approximately 369 miles of shoreline, approximately 66,933 acres of marsh land and the land mass of Hancock, Harrison, and Jackson counties.
-The Derelict Vessel Program enforces state laws through removal and disposal of derelict vessels, thereby protecting our environment and keeping our coastal wetlands and navigable waterways safe for use by the general public.
+The Office of Marine Patrol operates and maintains 24-hour patrol of an area that encompasses over 14,183 square miles of marine waters, approximately 369 miles of shoreline, approximately 66,933 acres of marsh land and the land mass of Hancock, Harrison and Jackson counties.

-Output: Number of derelict crab traps removed.
-Output: Number of derelict vessels removed.
 Output: Number of days that Mississippi oyster reefs are closed to commercial and recreational harvesting.

 Output: Patrol of marine waters (man hours) - 36 officers.

 Efficiency: Cost of outputs.